tytso/xfstests-bld/Documentation/gce-xfstests.md

 available via the xfstests-cloud project.
 However, if you want to build your own image, you must first build the xfstests tarball as described in the [instructions for building xfstests](building-xfstests.md).
-Then run the command "gce-xfstests create-image".
+Then run the command `gce-xfstests create-image`.
 This will create a new GCE image with a name such as "xfstests-201608132226" where 201608132226 indicates when the image was created (in this case, August 13, 2016 at 22:26).